brainlife/docs/docs/careers/jobs.md

 ## Location

-brainlife.io team are distributed across multiple institusions including [Indiana University Bloomington](https://www.indiana.edu/){target=_blank}, [University of Texas](https://utexas.edu){target=_blank}.
+brainlife.io team are distributed across multiple institutions including [Indiana University Bloomington](https://www.indiana.edu/){target=_blank}, [University of Texas](https://utexas.edu){target=_blank}.
 We are open to hiring with those with great talents and who can only work remotely.

 ## Openings